webaware/easy-digital-downloads-free-link/readme.txt

 Replace the add-to-cart button in Easy Digital Downloads with a direct link to the download file when the product is free and has only one file.
 This only works when the file is an external link to a web-accessible file.

+On Shopfront theme, the cart icon is replaced with a download icon as well.

 == Installation ==

 1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
 Read [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.